basisproject/paper/src/02-regional-socialism-overview.md

 - Companies are the economic drivers of the region, and anybody can start a company.
 - Companies are regionally-owned, worker-operated, and rent production equipment/facilities from the region at-cost.
 Companies are allowed to acquire any equipment or build any facilities they require (within local regulatory limits).
 - Company structure (hierarchy, collective, etc) is decided by workers, and decisions can be made collectively or delegated to managers (hiring, firing, spending decisions, etc).
-- Loans/operating capital are facilitated by regional banks and credit unions (operating under the same rules as other worker-run regional companies) who charge interest based on the amount of risk of any venture they fund.
+- Loans/operating capital are managed by a regionally-operated public bank.
+Private banks and credit unions are also possible as a means of funding enterprises (and they would be operated under the same principals as other companies in the region).
 - Companies sell their products and services at whatever prices they see fit.
-- If a company goes bankrupt, its (non-regionally-owned) assets become the property of its creditors with the caveat that the region gets right of first refusal on purchasing reclaimed assets from creditors (such as office buildings, equipment, etc).
-For instance, if a company bought an office building that was *not* previously owned by the region, the region would be able to buy that office building if it chose to do so.
+- If a company goes bankrupt, its (non-regionally-owned) assets become the property of its creditors.
+If the company was funded by th regionally-owned bank, its assets become property of the region.
 - *Company profits cannot be distributed to workers*.
 Profits must be used to hire more workers or to purchase more inputs to production.
 Profits-at-rest are taxed by a regionally-defined amount, incentivizing reinvestment, and redistributing unspent profit to the community.
 - Companies can hire who they choose (within local/state/federal regulatory restrictions).
-- Workers are paid an hourly rate based on productivity, training required, regional need, physical/mental stress, etc (productivity being decided by peers and/or industry standards if measurable, and the others being regionally-decided).
+- Workers are paid an hourly rate based on productivity, training required, regional need, physical/mental stress, etc (productivity being decided by peers and/or industry standards if measurable, and the other wage factors being regionally-decided).
 Productivity rate acts to set a range of wages for each occupation, and the amount of range is regionally-decided per-occupation.
 - Payment is automatically deducted from the company capital pool and transferred to workers hourly.
 - All worker income is taxed by a regionally-defined amount.
 - All sales are taxed by a regionally-defined amount.